shuozhixu/AID_2026/README.md

 ### Basic structural parameters

-Lattice parameter and elastic constants of an alloy at 0 K can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).
+Lattice parameter and elastic constants of an alloy at 0 K and 300 K can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).

 ### GSFE